Gurimarie/Entertainments-r-us/README.md

 #### Future features:
-- Possible future feature 1 not yet included
+- Possibility to search directly in subcategories, for instance for a particular song (only see artists who has a video or audio of them doing that song)
-- Possible future feature 1 not yet included
+- Possible future feature 2 not yet included

 ## Issues overcome